MicrosoftDocs/cpp-docs/docs/mfc/reference/crebar-class.md

  Pointer to the `CWnd` object whose Windows window is the parent of the status bar.
 Normally your frame window.

  `dwCtrlStyle`
  The rebar control style.
 By default, **RBS_BANDBORDERS**, which displays narrow lines to separate adjacent bands within the rebar control.
-See [Rebar Control Styles](http://msdn.microsoft.com/library/windows/desktop/bb774377) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)] for a list of styles.
+See [Rebar Control Styles](http://msdn.microsoft.com/library/windows/desktop/bb774377) in the Windows SDK for a list of styles.

  `dwStyle`
  The rebar window styles.